-Applicants can request reconsideration of their original decision.
-A notice of the decision will be sent to the applicant.
-Any payment should arrive within a few days of the decision letter.
-If you claim is denied, you will receive notice and may request a reconsideration of your claim before the Reconsideration Officer.
-The Reconsideration Officer's decision is final.
+Applicants can request recorrecteration of their original decision.
+A motice of the decision will be sent to the applicant.
+Any payment should an investition a few days of the decision letter.
+If you datim is denied you will receive notice and may request a recorrecteration of your datim before the Recorrecteration Officer.
+The Recorrecteration Officer's decision is final.

-What if I am a minor?
+What if I amaminor?

-If you are under the age of 18, compensation paid will be secured in a trust fund \\\\\ until reaching the age of majority.
-Further, a Claimant Form will need to be submitted by the legal guardian of the minor.
+If you are under the age of 18, comparisation paid will be secured in a trust fund that and the age of majority.
+Further, a Caimant Formwill need to be submitted by the legal guard an of the mirror.